jelkewcharoen/WhereIsIt/README.md

 <ul>
 <li><strike>Navigation View is currently pretty buggy.
 When playing with UI, you can only press Back button 2-3 times before the main search gets disabled.</strike> Patched 10/10/21 - AL
 </li>
-<li>Add Item button in the Add Item Page does not add to the Selection Menu in Homepage</li>
+<li><strike>Add Item button in the Add Item Page does not add to the Selection Menu in Homepage</strike>  needs the "other" option</li>
 <li>In dark mode, the outline for the description and floor is very hard to see</li>
+  Add Item page needs to have 2 options: select a building or use current location

 </ul>

 ### Useful Links